Full fee

 Senior fee

-aged 65 years or over at the start of the course
+Are aged 65 years or over at the start of the course.

-AND have a household income of less than £15,276 a year or rely entirely on a state pension, you may be able to pay the senior fee.
+Have a household income of less than £15,276 a year or rely entirely on a state pension.

 The government don't offer an automatic concession for retired people, so the senior fee is entirely subsidised by City Lit.
 Due to this, we offer a senior fee on most of our daytime courses only.